Pushing the limits of eccentricity in planet-disc interactions: Summary of linear theory

 Here, the cosine dependence expresses the freedom to choose the phase of the orbit such that pericentre passage occurs at $t=0$ and the perturbing components $\Phi_{ml}$ are real.
-This external potential forces a linear response in the fluid quantities which are similarly assumed to have a Fourier form,
+This external potential forces a linear response in the fluid variables.
+The net fluid quantities are therefore written as $X+\delta X$ where $X$ represents the equilibrium background whilst $\delta X$ is the small perturbation.
+These perturbations are similarly assumed to have a Fourier form,

-where $\omega_{ml} = (l/m) n$ denotes the modal pattern speed (generally different from the planetary mean motion when $l \neq m$).
+where $\omega_{ml} = (l/m) n_{\rm p}$ denotes the modal pattern speed (generally different from the planetary mean motion when $l \neq m$).
 Upon linearizing the governing continuity and Euler equations, then inserting the modal ansatz, one arrives at

 where $\kappa^2 = (2\Omega/r)d(r^2\Omega)/dr$ is the squared epicylic frequency and $\tilde{\omega} = m(\omega_{ml}-\Omega)$ is the Doppler shifted forcing frequency.
 Also note that here we have dropped the subscripts $ml$ for ease of notation.
 Equations \eqref{eq:density_pert_eqn}-\eqref{eq:uphi_eqn} are closed by specifying an equation of state (EoS).
-Throughout this paper we adopt the locally isothermal approximation for which the temperature $T(r) \propto c_s^2$ is a fixed function of radius and $\delta P = c_s^2 \delta \Sigma$.
-We choose to focus on this simple thermodynamic model so as to directly interface with the comparable approach adopted in \FRI and \FRII.
+Throughout this paper we adopt the locally isothermal approximation for which the temperature $T_{\rm iso}(r) \propto c_s^2$ is a fixed function of radius and $\delta P = c_s^2 \delta \Sigma$.\footnote{The variable $T$ will represent a number of quantities throughout this paper (e.g. temperatures, torques and timescales), so particular care should be taken to note the distinguishing subscript notation.} We choose to focus on this simple thermodynamic model so as to directly interface with the comparable approach adopted in \FRI and \FRII.
 However, it should be remembered that alternative EoS prescriptions can lead to different wave behaviour -- as seen for adiabatic and `beta-cooling' discs by \cite{MirandaRafikov_2020}.
-Finally, combining equations \eqref{eq:density_pert_eqn}-\eqref{eq:uphi_eqn} in favour of the pseudo-enthalpy variable, $\delta h = \delta P/\Sigma$, eventually yields the master linear equation,
+Finally, combining equations \eqref{eq:density_pert_eqn}-\eqref{eq:uphi_eqn} in favour of the pseudo-enthalpy variable, $\delta h = \delta P/\Sigma$, eventually yields the master, modal, linear equation,